The Dark

 Written by Brian May

 The second performance from Brian's appearance on The Tonight Show.
-Again, a very fun version that features some additional guitar by Slash.
+A very fun version that features some additional guitar by Slash.

 Written by Brian May

-A vocal demo done by Brian in the studio.
+A vocal demo done by Brian, most likely in his home studio.
 The beginning of the track starts with some mumbling from Brian, stating that the track is for his upcoming solo album.
-There is no instrumentation, just Brian humming and singing some melody to from the skeleton of a song.
+There is no instrumentation, just Brian humming and singing some melody to form the skeleton of a song.